Second Turkic Khaganate: Outline

-A few decades after the fall of Eastern Turkic Khaganate (630), Ashina Nishufu was declared qaghan in 679 but soon revolted against the Tang dynasty.
+A few decades after the fall of Eastern Turkic Khaganate (630), Ashina Nishufu was declared Qaghan in 679 but soon revolted against the Tang dynasty.
 In 680, he was defeated by Pei Xingjian.
 Shortly afterwards, Nishufu was killed by his men.
-Following Nishufu's death, Ashina Funian, another scion of the royal clan, was made qaghan and the Eastern Turks once again rebelled against Tang rule.
-The early stages of the rebellion brought about some victories for Funian, however later, Turks were once again defeated by Pei Xiangjin.
-According to Tonyukuk, the attempt to revolt against the Tang and set a qaghan on the throne was legitimate action.
-It was the people's fault that they deposed and killed Nishufu, and subduing themselves again to the Tang dynasty.
+Following Nishufu's death, Ashina Funian, another member of the royal clan, was made qaghan and the Eastern Türks once again rebelled against Tang rule.
+The early stages of the rebellion brought about some victories for Funian.
+However, they were eventually defeated again by Pei Xiangjin.
+According to Tonyukuk, the attempt to revolt against the Tang and set a qaghan on the throne was a legitimate action.
+It was the people's fault that they deposed and killed Nishufu, and subdued themselves to the Tang dynasty again.